Are Liability Waivers Legal?

 Many believe that liability waivers or release forms are undeniably valid; however, in many circumstances a waiver or release may be unenforceable.
 Furthermore, even when a liability waiver is valid, the rights waived may be very limited held applicable only to risks reasonably foreseeable and capable of being willingly assumed.
 Accordingly, avoid a presumption that the existence of a liability waiver puts an absolute end to the possibility of liability and potential for successful litigation.
 There will be situations where a waiver or release will validly apply along with other situations where a waiver or release will be inapplicable.

-Understanding that Warnings May Be a Waiver of Rights Only In Very Specific Circumstances
+Warnings May Waive Rights Only In Specific Circumstances

 The Supreme Court of Canada provided an explanation of when rights may be deemed waived within the case of Saskatchewan River Bungalows v.
 Maritime Life, 2 S.C.R.
-490 at 499 to 500:
+490 wherein it was said: